-Once the data is stored, it may not remain stationary.
-Raw exploration data has to be sent to High Power Computing (HPC) firms to be processed and rendered into visual maps that can be analyzed.
-The processed data has to then return from the HPC facility back into storage.
-Then it has to be shared across your organization’s departments, experts and endpoints.
-This data also has to be transferred to backup storage for disaster recovery.
+Like transfer methods, storage locations are becoming equally as diverse, spanning on-premises, cloud, and hybrid systems.
+And once the data is stored, it does not necessarily remain stationary.
+Raw exploration data is typically sent to High Power Computing (HPC) firms to be processed and rendered into visual maps that can be analyzed before being returned to storage.
+Once prepared, it must again be shared across your organization’s departments, experts, and endpoints.
+This data also must be transferred to backup storage for disaster recovery.